Hit and Run Defense Attorney in Virginia

 - Class 1 misdemeanor – Up to one year in jail and a fine of up to $2,500

 - Class 4 misdemeanor – Fine of up to $250

-Additionally, a conviction can result in suspension of driving privileges for a period of six months to one year.
+Additionally, a conviction can result in the suspension of driving privileges for a period of six months to one year.
 The Virginia DMV will also impose points on the offender’s driving record, with the exact number of points dependent on the circumstances of the accident, including the value of property damage or whether anyone was injured or killed.

 Hit and Run Defense Options

 You may have potential defenses available to you that can lead to your hit and run charges being reduced or dropped altogether, including: